 I’ve learned a song doesn’t have to be labeled “Christian” to have a spiritual meaning.
 Christian is just a word, but it is the Spirit inside of us who determines what we see and how we interpret the words, tunes, and rhythm.

-I find it sad how God’s enemy has used Christian parents to beat and shame their children over music.
-God created music as a gift for us to share with each other and enjoy–not to fight over.
-So since I’ve spent a lifetime apologizing for whatever music I am listening to at the time, I’ve decided to deconstruct the lyrics of Imagine.
+I’ve decided to deconstruct the lyrics of Imagine.
 It wasn’t until one of my favorite groups Pentatonix recorded it that I took the time to really listen to the words and what they mean.
-As someone who was raised to think of this as a bad humanistic song, I was surprised to discover it’s all in how we choose to interpret the meaning of the lyrics.
+As someone who was raised to think of this as a bad humanistic song, I was surprised to discover it’s all about how we choose to interpret the meaning of the lyrics.

 “Imagine there’s no heaven

 This is the mouthful of music that has incited a thousand self-righteous Christians and yet when we consider all the damage religion has done in this world, these lyrics are profound because they challenge the mindset of people who are so confident in going to heaven, that they don’t mind destroying the earth–cause well God’s going to make it new anyway.
 But can such an attitude honor God?
 It’s still his handwork people are destroying.
 In the name of heaven should we decimate the earth and everyone in it?
 It reminds me of the saying, “So heavenly minded, but of no earthly good.”
 A pretty sad state of affairs.

 I don’t believe the Bible teaches an ever burning in hell, so this part of the lyrics just reminds me that the early Christians didn’t believe in hell either.
 They didn’t scare people into the kingdom like we often witness people doing today.
 They loved people to God (more on this on another verse).